Paul's charge to Timothy, 2:3-4:8

 a) Serving with dedicationArgument

-Paul begins his charge to Timothy by touching on three issues: first, that Timothy look to the grace of God in Jesus Christ to progress his ministry; Second, that he teach the teachers Pauline theology; Third, that he face the difficulties of gospel ministry square on.
+Paul has just charged Timothy to look to the grace of God in Jesus Christ to progress his ministry and to teach the teachers Pauline theology.
+Now he calls on him to face the difficulties of gospel ministry square on.

 i] Context: See 1:1-5.
 The Charge to Timothy, 2:3-4:8, contains general instructions for Christian ministry exercised in the midst of a corrupt human society which survives under the shadow of the day of judgment.
 In such a society, moral laxity, error and persecution are inevitable.
 In response, Timothy must live a life that is both disciplined and activated by the need to communicate the gospel.
 Barrett says of this charge to Timothy that it "spreads diffusely."